Information for Congressional Inquirers

 Your first point of contact should be the local office servicing the claimant or beneficiary.
 You can locate that office using the person's zip code.

-If the case is at the hearing stage, you may also find information from the Chicago Region Office of Hearings and Appeals to be helpful.
+If the case is at the hearing stage, you may also find information from the Chicago Region Office of Hearings Operations to be helpful.